husaltam/push_swap/README.md

 pa
 pa
 pa
 ```

 ---

 ### 📂 Running `checker` (Bonus) -> Second part of the project

-The `checker` program reads instructions from standard input and applies them to a stack created from given arguments,, ie, it can take what ever the push_swap program has givin to us then apply these moves to print out the final sorted list
+The `checker` program reads instructions from standard input and applies them to a stack created from given arguments — i.e., it can take whatever the push_swap program has given to us then apply these moves to verify the final sorted list.

-## First usage : make sure that a given instruciton will end up in sorting the given list arguments
+## First usage: make sure that a given instruction will end up sorting the given list arguments

 **Example:**
 ```bash